fruegger/aoc/README.md

 I'll just increase a good old integer counter and look at it as a permutation of bits each denoting an operation(or actually groups of two-bits, for the second part);

-I'll certainly not miss the opportunity to improve the code illegibility in that i'll use deliciously unreadable fully parentesized shifts and bitwise operations to extract the individual operations from the permutation; No need for verbous opeation names or structures; let's just hardcode everything compactly.
+I'll certainly not miss the opportunity to improve the code illegibility in that I'll use deliciously unreadable fully parentesized shifts and bitwise operations to extract the individual operations from the permutation; No need for verbous opeation names or structures; let's just hardcode everything compactly.

 ```go
 func findOpCombination(values []int, expectedResult int) bool { ...